IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 # Validator Testing

-I put the game through a series of validators to make sure it conforms to a valid standard here ate the test and results
+I put the game through a series of validators to make sure it conforms to a valid standard here are the test and results

 ## [HTML Validator](https://validator.w3.org/)